anonymousresearcher298/FairAttribution/README.md

 # MAXSHAPLEY: Information Attribution via Shapley Values

-Official implementation of MAXSHAPLEY from **[MAXSHAPLEY: Towards Incentive-compatible LLM-based Search with Fair Context Attribution]**.
+Official implementation of MaxShapley from **MAXSHAPLEY: Towards Incentive-compatible LLM-based Search with Fair Context Attribution**.

 MAXSHAPLEY computes Shapley values to attribute the contribution of information sources in multi-source question answering using a max-based value function with LLM-assessed relevance.